-Renkus-Heinz introduced the first Iconyx array nearly a decade ago – While other manufacturers have only recently discovered the power of beam steering, Renkus-Heinz continues to refine and perfect the technology.
-The de facto choice for the most demanding installations — from LAX International Airport to China’s Great Hall of the People — Renkus-Heinz is the world leader in steerable sound.
+Renkus-Heinz introduced the first ICONYX array nearly two decades ago.
+While other manufacturers have only recently discovered the power of beam steering, Renkus-Heinz continues to refine and perfect the technology.
+The de facto choice for the most demanding installations — from LAX International Airport to China’s Great Hall of the People — Renkus-Heinz is the recognized world leader in steerable sound.

 ICONYX Gen5 represents the latest in beam steering technology, integrating the power of advanced beam steering algorithms with the intuitive control of our new RHAON II System Designer software.